vinsidious/gac/ROADMAP.md

 - [x] Added dynamic progress indicators for API calls
 - [x] Added full support for local Ollama models with direct API integration
 - [x] Removed core.py entirely as it was just a wrapper
-- [x] Simplified main.py to be a lightweight compatibility wrapper around cli.py
+- [x] Simplified main.py to be a direct command implementation with no subcommands
 - [x] Added push functionality to push changes to remote after committing
 - [x] Shifted from OOP to a more functional programming approach
 - [x] Reorganized code into focused modules with clear responsibilities